hassaanmuzammil/structure-from-motion/README.md

 # structure-from-motion

-### The purpose of this exercise is to reconstruct a road surface using SfM.
+### The purpose of this exercise is to 3D reconstruct a road surface using 2D images acquired from Basler cams.
+The algorithm used is SfM.

 For monocular/stereo image capture, run the following command:
 ```